abdelrahmanmou/quiz-program/README.md

 # quiz-program
-A little quiz program for training
+A little quiz java program for training